olcf/hands-on-with-slate/modules/06_Debugging/03_debug.md

   volumes:
     - name: our-empty-dir
       emptyDir: {}
-  dnsPolicy: ClusterFirst
   terminationGracePeriodSeconds: 5
 ```

-> cat is added as the final command because a blank cat command will just run indefinitely.
+> `cat` is added as the final command because a blank cat command will just run indefinitely since we have stdin opened
+on the PodSpec.
 This will keep our Pod `Running` and prevent it from `Completing`.

 ### Recap